vapor-ware/synse-cli/README.md

       - `SYNSE_DEBUG` environment variable
       - `debug: true` in the configuration file
 - Configuration File
-   - This gives the path for where to locate the configuration file (more details in [Configuration File](section-link)).
+   - This gives the path for where to locate the configuration file (more details in [Configuration File](#configuration)).
    - It can be set with the following
       - `--config` or `-c` flags
       - `SYNSE_CONFIG_FILE` environment variable

 #### Configuration File

-Configuration options can be read in from a file at run time.
+Configuration options can be read in from a file at runtime.
 Currently this file is named `.synse.yaml` (notice the leading dot).
-By default synse cli will look for this file in two places at run time, the root level of the current user's home directory (`~/.synse.yaml`) or, if it is not found there, in the current directory the command is being run from (`./.synse.yaml`).
-As mentioned above, specific settings in this file can be overriden on a per command basis using high precedence methods.
+By default synse cli will look for this file in two places at runtime, the root level of the current user's home directory (`~/.synse.yaml`) or, if it is not found there, in the current directory the command is being run from (`./.synse.yaml`).
+As mentioned above, specific settings in this file can be overriden on a per command basis using a higher precedence method.

 The configuration file follows standard YAML syntax and accepts the following settings: